A six-day wilderness orientation program for incoming first-year Penn State students

 Orion, one of the most prominent constellations in the northeastern sky, contains some of the brightest stars in the heavens and acts as a guide for travelers and adventurers.
 Similarly, the ORION Wilderness Orientation Program is designed to guide incoming Penn State students as they embark on their university adventure.
 The program allows participants to develop bonds with each other and the natural community.

 Depending on which Penn State campus you have been admitted to, we have an ORION session for you!
-Incoming first-year students to the Penn State University Park campus may enroll in either of the two fall sessions of ORION.
-First-year students admitted to all other Penn State campuses (other than University Park) may enroll in the summer session of ORION, only.
+Incoming first-year students to the Penn State University Park campus may enroll in the August 9–14 session.
+First-year students admitted to Penn State campuses other than University Park may enroll in the August 18–22 session of ORION.

 What Are the Goals of ORION?